-CL_A = compliance limit for fuel A CL_B = compliance limit for fuel B Q_A = heat input from fuel A Q_B = heat input from fuel B
+$CL_A$ = compliance limit for fuel A $CL_B$ = compliance limit for fuel B $Q_A$ = heat input from fuel A $Q_B$ = heat input from fuel B

-- (43) The owner or operator of any unit(s) with a heat input capacity greater than 2 million Btu per hour shall not discharge into the atmosphere carbon monoxide (CO) emissions in excess of 400 ppm (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes) or for natural gas fired units 0.30 lbs/106 Btu. - (54) In lieu of complying with the applicable emission limits specified in paragraph (c)(1), (c)(2), (c)(3), (e)(1), and (e)(2)(e)(4) any unit(s) subject to subdivision (a) with an annual heat input of less than or equal to 18,000 therms per calendar year and in operation prior to September 5, 2008 for non-RECLAIM facilities, or in operation prior to [date of amendment] for RECLAIM or former RECLAIM facilities, and with an annual heat input of less than or equal to 18,000 therms per calendar year, shall: - (A) be operated in a manner that maintains stack-gas oxygen concentrations at less than or equal to 3 percent on a dry basis for any 15-consecutive-minute averaging period; or - (B) be tuned at least twice per year, (at intervals from four to eight months apart) in accordance with the procedure described in Attachment 1 or the unit manufacturer's specified tune_up procedure.
-If a different tune_up procedure from that described in attachment 1 is used then a copy of this procedure shall be kept on site.
+- (43) The owner or operator of any unit(s) with a heat input capacity greater than 2 million Btu per hour shall not discharge into the atmosphere carbon monoxide (CO) emissions in excess of 400 ppm (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes) or for natural gas fired units 0.30 lbs/10 Btu. - (54) In lieu of complying with the applicable emission limits specified in paragraph (c)(1), (c)(2), (c)(3), (e)(1), and (e)(2)(e)(4) any unit(s) subject to subdivision (a) in operation prior to September 5, 2008 for non-RECLAIM facilities, or in operation prior to [12 months after date of amendment] for RECLAIM or former RECLAIM facilities, and with an annual heat input of less than or equal to 18,000 therms per calendar year, shall: - (A) be operated in a manner that maintains stack-gas oxygen concentrations at less than or equal to 3 percent on a dry basis for any 15-consecutive-minute averaging period; or - (B) be tuned at least twice per year, (at intervals from four to eight months apart) in accordance with the procedure described in Attachment 1 or the unit manufacturer's specified tune-up procedure.
+If a different tune-up procedure from that described in attachment 1 is used then a copy of this procedure shall be kept on site.
 The owner or operator of any unit(s) selecting the tune-up option shall maintain records for a rolling of twenty four month period verifying that the required tune-ups have been performed.
-If the unit does not operate throughout a continuous six-month period within 12month period, only one tune_up is required for the twelve month period that includes the entire period of non-operation.
+If the unit does not operate throughout a continuous six-month period within 12month period, only one tune\up is required for the twelve month period that includes the entire period of non-operation.
 For this case, the tune-up shall be conducted within 30 days of start-up.
-No tune-up is required during a rolling twelve month period for any unit that is not operated during that rolling 12_month period; this unit may be test fired to verify availability of the unit for its intended use but once test firing is completed it shall be shutdown.
+No tune-up is required during a rolling twelve month period for any unit that is not operated during that rolling 12\month period; this unit may be test fired to verify availability of the unit for its intended use but once test firing is completed it shall be shutdown.
 Records of test firings shall be maintained for a rolling twenty four month period, and shall be made accessible upon request from an authorized District representative upon request.